 Net worth equals assets minus liabilities and serves as a general marker of financial health — one that can help you evaluate your savings and investments against your debts.

-If so, you’ve come to the right place.
-Net worth might seem like a concept only tailored to the uber-rich, but the truth is, we all have a net worth.
+Net worth might seem like a concept tailored to the super-wealthy, but the truth is, we all have a net worth.
 While it certainly doesn’t capture everything about your financial life, the number can be a helpful snapshot of your finances.

 Net worth is a dollar amount representing the total value of everything you own (your assets) after you’ve subtracted everything you owe (your liabilities).
 Knowing this number can help you assess your finances at a glance.

 Net worth can be either positive or negative.
-As you might’ve guessed, positive net worth refers to the value of everything you own being greater than what you owe.
-Negative net worth, on the other hand, is when what you owe (like your debts) is greater than the value of what you own.
+Positive net worth is when your assets are greater than your liabilities.
+Negative net worth, on the other hand, is when your liabilites exceed the value of your assets.

 Net Worth = Total Assets – Total Liabilities

 Broadly speaking, your assets are anything you own that has value.
-So think about the things you can put a dollar amount to.
+Think about the things you can put a dollar amount to.
 The first one that probably jumps to mind is cash, like the balances in your checking, savings and retirement accounts.
-You can also include money you have invested in any brokerage accounts – don’t worry about liquidity of those right now, you’re just getting a snapshot of the total value of your assets.
+You can also include money you have invested in any brokerage accounts.

-Assets can also include other items you could sell like your home or other real estate holdings, any vehicles you own, and other items of value like art, valuable jewelry, coin collections, etc.
+Assets can also include other items you could sell – for example your home or other real estate holdings, any vehicles you own, and items of value like art, valuable jewelry, coin collections, etc.

 Liabilities , on the other hand, represent any financial obligations you are legally required to pay.
-In layman’s terms, any money you owe is considered a liability.
+In other words, any money you owe is considered a liability.
 This can include your current debts (your mortgage, credit card debt, student loans) along with any future debts.

 The same individual has $250,000 left on their mortgage, a credit card balance of $2,500 and $10,000 left in student loan debts.